"We believe the First Step to getting health care

 is the ability to get to the health care provider."

-First Step provides assistance to people living in and around Goose Cove, St. Anthony, St. Anthony Bight, St. Carols, Great Brehat, Cook’s Harbour, Wild Bight, North Boat Harbour, Raleigh, Ship Cove, St. Lunaire-Griquet, Gunner’s Cove, Quirpon, Noddy Bay, Hay Cove, Straitsview, and L’Anse aux Meadows.
+First Step’s mission is to support access to health care by providing travel assistance to people living on the northern tip of Newfoundland’s Northern Peninsula (NTNNP) who need financial help.
+To carry out its mission, First Step pays part of community members' medical travel expenses such as gasoline, airfare, meals, lodging and other expenses related to medical travel.
+The NTNNP includes people living in and around the communities of Goose Cove, St. Anthony, St. Anthony Bight, St. Carols, Great Brehat, Cook’s Harbour, Wild Bight, North Boat Harbour, Raleigh, Ship Cove, St. Lunaire-Griquet, Gunner’s Cove, Quirpon, Noddy Bay, Hay Cove, Straitsview, and L’Anse aux Meadows.

 First Step is grounded in the belief that lack of resources should never obstruct access to necessary medical care.

 To provide the necessary travel assistance, First Step raises funds through a variety of events as well as direct solicitation.
 Fund raising activities include galas, concerts, craft fairs, bake sales, athletic events, meals/coffees/teas, and games.
 First Step uses all money it raises to help only those in the NTNNP.